michaelmayer-hpe/Labs/Redfish/README.md

 ## Web browser and REST client

 Although REST is primarily used via Application Programming Interfaces (APIs), it is possible to test and debug RESTful systems with a web browser and an associated extension.
-The extension is used to build the correct https packets (headers, payload…) and to display nicely (or not) returned answers in different formats (JSON, XML, raw...).
+The extension is used to build the correct https packets (headers, payload...) and to display nicely (or not) returned answers in different formats (JSON, XML, raw...).

 If you need to use a browser different from Firefox or Chrome, make sure its associated extension supports the PATCH verb/method, in addition to GET and POST.
 The PATCH method is a proposed standard (RFC 5789) and is required by the redfish specifications.

 Now that your setup and some introduction has been done, let's start experimenting with Redfish.

 # Using Redfish
-Estimated time: 60 minutes.
+Estimated time: 80 minutes.

 ## Get properties from the server